iominh/minhongrails.github.io/_posts/2013-05-06-creating-a-company.md

 <h2>Benefits</h2>

 First off, why even create a company?
-Ideally it would be to create great products and services to create happy customers and users.
-However, there are operating costs and risks, so other reasons to formally incorporate a company include:
+Ideally it would be to create great products and services.
+However, this often costs money and takes risk so generally it's worthwhile to find assistance.
+With that said, here are some reasons to formally incorporate a company:

 <b>Separate and protect personal assets from company assets</b>

 If a company is created and operated correctly then in the event of a bankruptcy or other unfortunate event, creditors can only claim company assets rather than the personal assets of founders like cars, houses, etc.

 <b>Save money in taxes</b>